-Ability to recognize, understand and use the principles of:

 CEIAA1.
-Engineering and food technology.
+Ability to know, understand and use the principles of: Food engineering and technology.
 Engineering and basic food operations.
 Food Technology.
-Processes in the food processing industries.
-Modelling and optimization.
-Quality management and food safety.
+Processes in the agri-food industries.
+Modeling and optimization.
+Quality and food safety management.
 Food analysis.
 Traceability.

 Subject contents